 Yup.
 Pretty cool, huh?
 The AIR actually detects cloud-to-ground AND cloud-to-cloud activity.
 Our sensor detects electrical transmissions from lightning activity up to 40km (approx. 25 miles) away and gives an estimate of distance.
 Humans can typically sense lightning only up to 25km away.
 The sensor algorithm is even smart enough to reject man-made signals such as microwave ovens and motors.
 That said, it’s important to place the AIR away from electrical disturbances for best performance.
 The maximum detection efficiency at 5km is about 40%, at 15km ~35%, and at 40km ~18% or so.
 Please note that the sensor is an early warning system designed to track the head of the storm, it is not necessary to capture every single lightning strike.
 It is enough to capture some events to get information on how far the leading edge of the storm is away from the sensor’s position.
 The system is based on statistical analyses of lightning strikes and is thus not comparable to expensive lightning measurement equipment.

 SKY uses a patent-pending haptic rain sensor in the top of the device.
 Using a combination of pressure and capacitance, SKY measures and counts each falling raindrop.
 Algorithms exclude things that are not rain (like the rumblings of a passing train or Harley).
 This allows SKY to report the instant rain begins falling, the current intensity, and the total rain accumulation over time.
-Accuracy compares to a large tipping bucket, but does not get fouled with leafs or bird crap.
+Accuracy compares to a large tipping bucket, but does not get fouled with leaves or bird poop.